 For relevant information , please click one of the buttons below

-While the existing building is just a shell, it housed a highly sophisticated collection of instruments over its operational life, including a camera obscura, a long-focus ground speed camera, aerial camera, periscope and ultimate technology Vinten high-speed camera, as well as controlling a series of cameras located along the shore, a number of kine-theodolites to track the path of falling bombs and the unique Timing Lights, a set of mirrors reflecting an optical signal to the aircraft that would code the precise bomb release time on a camera carried on the aircraft.
+At least four bombing lines were used operationally, indicated by markers on the ground and intersecting overhead the Bomb Ballistics Building.
+This housed a highly sophisticated collection of instruments over its operational life, including a camera obscura, a long-focus ground speed camera, aerial camera, periscope and Vinten high-speed camera in an armoured turret.
+Remote cameras located along the shore of the Ness were also controlled from that building, as well as six kine-theodolites to track the path of falling bombs.
+The unique Timing Lamps are also detailed - a set of mirrors reflecting optical signals to the aircraft that coded the precise bomb release time from the launch aircraft.

 Drawings - click image to enlarge view - for full size please contact IRGON